 → What are BIRP notes?

 BIRP notes are a structured clinical documentation method focusing on Behavior, Intervention, Response, and Plan.
-It enhances clarity and efficiency in patient care and is often used by healthcare professionals in the mental health sphere.
+It enhances clarity and efficiency in patient care and is often used by healthcare professionals in the behavioral health sphere.

 → How long should a BIRP note be?